Tony Scott: Personal life

 Scott married three times.
-His first marriage was to BAFTA Award-winning TV production designer Gerry Boldy (1944–2007) in 1967.
-They were divorced in 1974.
-His second marriage was in 1986 to advertising executive Glynis Sanders.
-They divorced a year later when his affair with Brigitte Nielsen (married to Sylvester Stallone at the time), whom he met on the set of Beverly Hills Cop II, became public.
-He subsequently met film and TV actress Donna Wilson, who was 24 years his junior, on the set of Days of Thunder in 1990; they married in 1994.
-She gave birth to their twin sons, Frank and Max, in 2000.
+His first marriage was to TV production designer Gerry Boldy (1944–2007) in 1967; they were divorced in 1974.
+His second marriage was in 1986 to advertising executive Glynis Sanders; they divorced a year later when his affair with Brigitte Nielsen (married to Sylvester Stallone at the time), whom he met on the set of Beverly Hills Cop II, became public.
+He subsequently met film and TV actress Donna Wilson on the set of Days of Thunder in 1990 and they married in 1994.
+She gave birth to their twin sons in 2000.

 Death

-On 19 August 2012, at approximately 12:30 pm PDT, Scott jumped off the Vincent Thomas Bridge in the San Pedro port district of Los Angeles.
+On 19 August 2012, at approximately 12:30 pm PDT, Scott jumped to his death from the Vincent Thomas Bridge in the San Pedro port district of Los Angeles.
 Investigators from the Los Angeles Police Department's Harbor Division found contact information in a note left in his car, parked on the bridge, and a note at his office for his family.
 One witness said he did not hesitate before jumping, but another said he looked nervous before climbing a fence, hesitating for two seconds before jumping.
 He landed beside a tour boat.
 His body was recovered from the water by the Los Angeles Port Police.
 On 22 August, Los Angeles County coroner's spokesman Ed Winters said the two notes Scott left behind made no mention of any health problems, but neither the police nor the family disclosed the content of those notes.

 On 22 October 2012, the Los Angeles County Coroner's Office announced the cause of death as "multiple blunt force injuries".
 Therapeutic levels of the antidepressant mirtazapine and the sleep aid eszopiclone were in his system at the time of death.
 A coroner's official said Scott "did not have any serious underlying medical conditions" and that there was "no anatomic evidence of neoplasia [cancer] identified".

 In a November 2014 interview with Variety, Ridley Scott described his brother's death as "inexplicable", saying that Tony had been "fighting a lengthy battle with cancer—a diagnosis the family elected to keep private during his treatments and in the immediate wake of his death", yet mentioning "his recovery".
+A November 2023 profile of Ridley Scott by The New Yorker mentions that Tony Scott called his brother, who was filming in France, moments before jumping from the bridge.
+Noticing that he was downbeat but unaware of the situation Tony was facing, Ridley tried to energize him about work: "I said, 'Have you made your mind up about this film yet?
+Get going!
+Let's get you into a movie.'"